Center for Global Surgery

 Tell us about your work.

-The Global Surgery Steering Committee, Inaugural Meeting: March 31, 2016
+The Global Surgery Steering Committee

 The Global Surgery Steering Committee’s inaugural meeting was held on March 31, 2016.
 Brought together by David Stulberg, MD, and Vicky Brander, MD, eight surgeons and physicians met to learn about surgical initiatives at Northwestern Medicine and to determine constructive ways to support individual and collective efforts.
 The Steering Committee also served as the initial advisory committee for the Center for Global Surgery.